“Negative thoughts are like birds. We can’t stop them from flying near us but we can stop them from making a nest in our mind.”

 Let’s say the thought, “You’re such a loser,” appears in your head.

 What is your normal reaction when such a thought comes knocking at your door?

-First of all, you judge it as negative.
+You most likely judge it as negative.
 You want it to go away—to leave you in peace.
 Perhaps you also judge yourself for having it?

 Is it the thought itself that causes all the trouble or your reaction to it?

 What if you were to say YES to it rather than rejecting it — to invite it in with an attitude of non-judgemental acceptance?